laraxot/module_xot_fila4/docs/getting-started.md

 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
 As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
 You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/project_docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.
-As with all Jigsaw sites, configuration settings can be found in `config.php`; you can update the variables in that file with settings specific to your project.
-You can also add new configuration variables there to use across your site; take a look at the [Jigsaw documentation](http://jigsaw.tighten.co/docs/site-variables/) to learn more.